 - deliberative approaches: in this type of approach, complex models of the environment of the robot are built from sensory data or a priori knowledge.
 These models are then used to perform high-level reasoning, i.e. planning, in order to determine which action to undertake.
 Maintaining these models and reasoning about them is, in most cases, a time-consuming process that makes these methods unable to deal with dynamic and uncertain environments.
-[19, 21] and [32] are good examples of this type of control architectures. - reactive approaches: the philosophy of this type of approach is just the opposite: they favor reactivity.
+(Moravec, 1983; Nilsson, 1984) and (Waxman et al., 1985) are good examples of this type of control architectures. - reactive approaches: the philosophy of this type of approach is just the opposite: they favor reactivity.
 The decision function is reduced to a minimum.
 Action follows perception closely, almost like a reflex.
 This type of approach is most appropriate to dynamic and uncertain environments since unexpected events can be dealt with as soon as they are detected by the sensors of the robot.
 One drawback however, high-level reasoning is very difficult to achieve (if not impossible).
-[5] is the canonical sensor-based control architecture; other examples are given in [15] or [33].
+(Brooks, 1990) is the canonical sensor-based control architecture; other examples are given in (Khatib and Chatila, 1995) or (Zapata et al., 1990).